ranma2913/jenkins-scripts/README.md

 Handy Groovy Console Scripts for Jenkins and CloudBees Jenkins Platform

 ## Requirements:
-Install the following tools with Home Brew
+Install the following tools with HomeBrew
 - gnu-sed
 - html-xml-utils